-The Ongoing Housing Assessment Plan includes, but is not limited to, systematic reviews of housing needs, investigation of homelessness and current health issues to help assist individuals manage resources, track progress and access community care as available, by Project Sponsors.
+The Ongoing Housing Assessment Plan includes, but is not limited to, systematic reviews of housing needs and involves development of individual informational data where Project Sponsors investigate history of homelessness and current health issues so as to assist individuals manage resources, track progress and access community care, where available.

-The HIV/AIDS/STD Section issued an RFGP in 2010 for the three activities, which HUD has now separated into four; this encouraged the maximum use of HOPWA funds for HIV infected clients and their family members threatened with homelessness.
+The HIV/AIDS/STD Section issued an RFGP in 2010 for the three activities, which HUD later separated into four.
+This encouraged the maximum use of HOPWA funds for HIV infected clients and their family members threatened with homelessness.
 Proposals were reviewed by a panel of persons with expertise in AIDS health care, housing, and homelessness issues.
 Evaluators adhered to all aspects of the federal and State regulations governing HOPWA financial and resource management criteria and program goals.
 Additional consideration included the level of local or regional networking among area HIV service organizations; plans to identify HIV positive persons who are homeless but not part of any HIV support system; plans to serve both rural and urban residents; and the development of emergency housing plans for HIV positive persons.